Rocks, Slabs, and Minerals as an Investment

 Breaking it Down Even Further

-Slabs can be broken down even further by cutting them into cabochons for use in jewelry.
-This can substantially increase the value of your investment if you can cut well and made wise choices in the material you invested in.
-Remember that when cutting slabs down to cabochons, there is a huge amount of material that is wasted however the returns on your investment can be remarkable.
-Machines for cutting cabochons require a substantial investment, usually well over $1,000.
+Slabs can be further refined by cutting them into cabochons for use in jewelry, potentially increasing the value of your investment if executed skillfully and wisely.
+When cutting slabs into cabochons, it is essential to note that a significant amount of material is wasted, although the returns on investment can be substantial.
+Machinery for cutting cabochons requires a considerable investment, typically exceeding thousands of dollars.

 Taking Advantage of Where You Live